sivareddyit/qubership-envgene/docs/application-manifest.md

 #### [Application Manifest Build CLI] Limitation

-1. Only for app chart applications
-2. All application components described in AM (Helm charts, Docker images, ZIPs, SPARs, JARs) must be built in the same repository, within the same workflow as AM build
+1. All application components described in AM (Helm charts, Docker images, ZIPs, SPARs, JARs) must be built in the same repository, within the same workflow as AM build
-3. For each artifact type (Docker, Helm, Maven), application publication goes to one registry per type
+2. For each artifact type (Docker, Helm, Maven), application publication goes to one registry per type

 #### [Application Manifest Build CLI] Requirements

-1. Build CLI runs in the application build pipeline as a job that follows component build jobs in the workflow
+1. The CLI runs in the application build pipeline in a job that follows component build jobs in the workflow
-2. Build CLI must generate AM that validates against [JSON Schema]()
+2. The CLI must generate AM that validates against [JSON Schema](/schemas/application-manifest.schema.json)
-3. AM schema changes without adding new component types must be low-cost
-4. AM build must complete within 30 seconds
+3. The CLI must generate registry config that validates against [JSON Schema]()
-5. AM must be published as a Maven artifact
+4. AM must be published as a Maven artifact
    1. Artifact ID must match the application name
+5. For each application entity listed below, an AM component with the corresponding MIME type must be generated:
+    1. Service -> `application/vnd.qubership.service`
+    2. Docker image -> `application/vnd.docker.image`
+    3. Helm chart -> `application/vnd.qubership.helm.chart`
+    4. ZIP archive -> `application/zip`
 6. Resource profile baseline must be converted to ...TBD...
 7. AM must contain artifact coordinates in PURL notation, for example:
     `pkg:docker/core/qubership-integration-platform-ui@build22?registryName=sandbox`